 For my family and I, we’ll always have the North.

-Generously season the fish with salt and red chili powder and leave in marinade for 10-15 minutes.
+- Generously season the fish with salt and red chili powder and set aside to marinade for 15 minutes.

-In a deep wok, heat vegetable/canola oil (about 3 inches deep).
+- In a deep saucepan or wok, heat oil (about 3 inches deep).
 When hot, carefully place the fish slices in the wok with a slotted spoon and fry each side till it’s golden brown.